How to Get a Swiss Driving Licence for Foreigners

 Step two: Submit the application

 When you complete the form, you should submit your application and the required documents.
-These often include a valid license, a translated version if it's not in the official Swiss national language or English, and other information.
+These often include a valid foreign license, a translated version if it's not in the official Swiss national language or English, and other information.
 You can submit the application in person or by post, depending on your canton.
 For example, if you reside in Solothurn, you can submit by post.
 However, you must submit the application form in person if you are in Bern.

 Step three: Take a driving test or a control ride

-If your license was issued in a country outside the EU/ EEA or doesn’t have a recognition agreement with Switzerland, you will need a driving test.
+If your license was issued in a country outside the EU/ EEE or doesn’t have a recognition agreement with Switzerland, you will need a driving test.
 This depends on the canton and its requirements.
 The driving test may include a theory test and/or a control ride, which might be practical.
 Ensure you prepare by studying Swiss driving rules and getting a qualified driving instructor, as failing the test means you start all over.

 Step four: Pay the required fees

-The Switzerland driving license cost often ranges from CHF 80–150 for standard licences; heavier categories may cost CHF 150–200.
+The Switzerland driving license cost often ranges from CHF 80–150 for standard licenses; heavier categories may cost CHF 150–200.
 However, it varies between cantons.
 Other certificates, such as eye tests, certified translations, medical exams, and Kontrollfahrt, may incur extra charges.

 Step five: Receive your Swiss driving license